 To maintain the integrity of the programs administered by Stonehill College and to insure the equitable distribution of available funds, the accuracy of information submitted on applications for all types of financial assistance, including loans, will be verified.
 Therefore, financial aid applicants and their parents are urged to use information from completed federal tax returns when filling out their Financial Aid Applications.
 It is not recommended that families delay filing the Financial Aid Applications until tax returns are completed, especially if it means a deadline will be missed but, rather, that tax returns be completed early.
 Using accurate information will result in fewer corrections to an application and, consequently, fewer adjustments to a financial aid award.
-Priority filing deadlines: Profile and FAFSA by February 1 for early action and regular decision incoming first-year students; and FAFSA by March 15 for returning students.
-Early Decision candidates must file Profile by November 1 and FAFSA by February 1.
+Priority filing deadlines: Profile and FAFSA by February 1 for early action and regular decision incoming first-year students; and FAFSA by March 1 for returning students.

-Standards of Academic Progress for Financial Aid Recipients
+Standards of Progress for Financial Aid Recipients